swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 ## Summary

-Congrats!
+Congratulations!
 You have defined a pipeline and know how to reproduce your experiment.

 In this chapter, you have successfully:

 1. Removed custom rules from the `.gitignore` file
 2. Set up three DVC pipeline stages
-    - `prepare`
+    - Prepare
-    - `train`
+    - Train
-    - `evaluate`
+    - Evaluate
 3. Visualized the pipeline
 4. Executed the pipeline
 5. Committed the changes